-A source-water assessment is available online at www.ci.wilsonville.or.us/WaterQuality or at City Hall Monday - Friday, 8 am - 5 pm, at City Hall, 29799 SW Town Center Loop E in Wilsonville.
-If you have any questions about this report or would like a hard copy mailed to you, please contact Delora Kerber, Public Works Director, at 503-682-4092.
-City Council meetings occur on the 1st and 3rd Mondays of each month at 7 pm at City Hall and public comments are welcome
+A source-water assessment is available online at ci.wilsonville.or.us/WaterQuality.
+A hard copy can be obtained at City Hall, 29799 SW Town Center Loop E, weekdays between 8 am and 5 pm.
+If you have questions about this report or would like a copy mailed to you, call 503-682-4092.

+City Council meetings occur on the first and third Monday of each month, 7 pm at City Hall; public comments are welcome.

-This annual report provides water-quality data to the public in compliance with the Federal Clean Water Act and OAR 333-061-0043 Consumer Confidence Reports.
-The reporting period includes all testing performed during the 2017 calendar year.
+This report provides water-quality data to the pub-

+lic in compliance with the Federal Ćlean Water Act and OAR 333-061-0043 Consumer Confidence Reports.
+The reporting period includes all testing performed during the 2018 calendar year.

-City of Wilsonville Customer Service 503-682-1011
+City of Wilsonville Customer Service

 EPA's Safe Drinking Water Hotline

-State Drinking Water Program
+State Drinking Water Program ohd.hr.state.or.us/dwp

-City of Wilsonville www.ci.wilsonville.or.us/WaterQuality
+City of Wilsonville

-EPA Water Website www.epa.gov/safewater/
+EPA Water Website